 Healthcare professionals divide neuralgia into categories depending on the areas of the body it affects.
 The following are some common types of neuralgia:

 Trigeminal neuralgia (TN) involves the trigeminal nerve in the head.
-It has three branches that send signals from the brain to the face, mouth, teeth, and nose.
+This nerve has three branches that send signals from the brain to the face, mouth, teeth, and nose.

-Type 1 TN causes a painful burning or electric shock-like sensation in parts of the face.
+Type 1 TN, the more common type, causes a painful burning or electric shock-like sensation in parts of the face.
 People with type 1 TN experience irregular episodes that come on suddenly.

 Type 2 TN produces a constant, dull aching sensation in the face.